vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 Food.
 After that, we went to Asha Tea House for drinks.
 After that, I stopped by at Trader Joe's, then went to the Apple Store at Fourth Street Berkeley.
 On the way back, I stopped at Trader Joe's again.

+## 2026-08-12

+On Wednesday 2026-08-12, I went to the Amazon Hub Locker at ASUC Berkeley to pick up a few packages.
+On the way back, I stopped at the Walgreens at 2801 Adeline St for a few toiletries purchases.